knative/docs/docs/install/Knative-with-Gardener.md

 To get started with Knative Eventing, pick one of the [Eventing Samples](../eventing/samples/) to walk through.

-To get started with Knative Build, read the [Build README](../build/README.md), then choose a sample to walk through.

 ## Cleaning up

 Use the Gardener dashboard to delete your cluster, or execute the following with